1. Home

 To determine whether your roof is supported by trusses or rafters, check for the following characteristics:

-Trusses: These are prefabricated and often have a triangular framework made up of horizontal, vertical, and diagonal components.
-They typically appear as large, interconnected triangular shapes in the attic or roof space.
-Trusses are more uniform and evenly spaced.
+• Trusses: Prefabricated triangular frameworks made up of horizontal, vertical, and diagonal members.
+They appear as large, interconnected triangular shapes and are evenly spaced.
+Common in factory-fabricated steel buildings.

 Can you replace rafters with trusses?

 Yes, it is possible to replace rafters with trusses, but this often requires structural modifications to the building.
-Trusses are generally pre-engineered and can be installed with less labor, but the existing roof structure may need to be adjusted to accommodate the different types of support system.
-Consulting a structural engineer is vital to ensure that the modification is structurally safe and in compliance with local building codes.
+Trusses are typically pre-engineered and can be installed with less labor, but the existing structure may need adjustments to support their geometry and load paths.
+Always consult a qualified structural engineer or steel building manufacturer before conversion.

 Can I use both trusses and rafters together?